-So far, the most important coproduction countries for Cyprus have been Greece, Germany, England and Serbia.
+So far, the most important coproduction countries for Cyprus have been Greece, Germany, the UK and Serbia.
 However, the country is keen to expand this list of cooperation countries and create more synergies with other European and global cinema professionals to boost the local industry.

-With the 2018 launch of both an official Film Commission and an advantageous film regime, Cyprus has finally perfected its pitch and can go full steam ahead in developing the sector and tap into the full potential of growing interest from international producers.
+With the 2018 launch of an advantageous film regime, Cyprus has finally perfected its pitch and can go full steam ahead in developing the sector and tap into the full potential of growing interest from international producers.
 Over time, these developments are sure to filter a positive impact into the wider economy and also refine the know-how and expertise available in Cyprus.

 Knock-on effects of fostering this sector will create new jobs, develop new infrastructure such as studios and equipment that will further support the industry, and indirectly also enhance complementary sectors such as tourism, professional services, land development and investment funds related to film.

 The island’s natural beauty, local talent, great climate, and versatile locations that could double-up as various destinations from virtually anywhere in the world offer boundless creativity and opportunities for film directors, with only the imagination setting the limits.
 Cyprus offers a truly cinematic environment and has set the scene for those with vision, now all that is left to do is shout: action.

 All rights reserved.
 The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of CountryProfiler.